Trauma-Informed Training for the Justice System

 Trauma-Informed response for the justice system

-By recognizing the impact of trauma and helping victims of crime to be better understood, we increase the rate of success in investigating and prosecuting sexual assault and domestic violence cases.
+By recognizing the impact of trauma and helping victims of crime be better understood, we increase the success rate in investigating and prosecuting sexual assault and domestic violence cases.
 This presentation helps law enforcement professionals to understand the basic scientific concepts concerning the neurobiology of trauma.
-By understanding the defense circuitry and trauma in ourselves and relating back to how it applies to victims of crime, we can provide pathways to procedural justice.
+By understanding the defense circuitry and trauma in ourselves and relating to how it applies to victims of crime, we can provide pathways to procedural justice.

 The presentation starts by comparing our own personal trauma to the victims in our investigations, which helps spark “a-ha moments” for attendees.
 It is the building block of all subject matter taught.
 All other training courses will refer back to this presentation at some point.

 The Trauma-Informed Victim Interview was designed for the justice system.
 It was implemented and evaluated at the West Valley City (UT) Police Department.
 The interview process incorporates the principles of the neurobiology of trauma.
 This fast-paced and interactive presentation builds on the Trauma Response course, teaching how to interact with a traumatized person, and focuses on the how-tos of conducting a trauma-informed victim interview, including video clips from actual sexual assault interviews.